The myths of fostering

 Myth: "I'd love to foster, but...
 I can't afford to give up work."

 You can.
-We need carers who can give their full-time attention to the children and young people staying with them.
-But we know fostering is challenging work that needs to be professionally recognised.
+1 in 3 people think you need to remain in full time employment and are unaware that carers are given financial support.
+We know fostering is challenging work that needs to be recognised.
 So if your current role means you don't have the time to become a carer, don't worry.
-By being paid, carers can focus on their time and skills on caring for children and young people.
+By recieving fees and allowances, carers can focus on their time and skills on caring for children and young people.

 Do something life changing.
 Foster.